Will I need to impair my assets due to COVID-19?

-What cash flows should be included in the asset group?
+What cash flows should be included in the asset group or CGU?

-Because overhead costs—such as executive salaries—are for the whole company and cannot be directly tied to a specific portion of the business, they are typically not included.
+Because overhead costs—such as executive salaries—are for the whole company and cannot be directly tied to a specific portion of the business, they are typically not included under US GAAP.
 The same can be said for debt and interest payments.
-Generally a debt agreement is entered into for the organization as a whole and secured by all the assets of a company, not a specific product or regional business.
-Again, FASB recognizes that judgement may need to be applied by organizations to determine the cash flows attributable to a specific asset group.
+Generally, a debt agreement is entered into for the organization as a whole and secured by all the assets of a company, not a specific product or regional business.
+Again, FASB recognizes that judgment may need to be applied by organizations to determine the cash flows attributable to a specific asset group.

 Should I include the corresponding lease liability?